uwedeportivo/NikePlus-Cocoa-RunLog/README.md

 Please visit [Nikerunning](http://nikerunning.nike.com/nikeplus/) for the official view of your running data.
 This application is not produced by, endorsed by or in any way connected to Nike, Inc. Nike, Nike+, Nikerunning are trademarks of Nike, Inc.

-Interesting parts of the implementation have been described on my blog:
+Interesting parts of the implementation have been described here:

 * [Cocoa Part 1](https://github.com/uwedeportivo/NikePlus-Cocoa-RunLog/wiki/nikeruns-in-cocoa,-part-1)
 * [Cocoa Part 2](https://github.com/uwedeportivo/NikePlus-Cocoa-RunLog/wiki/nikeruns-in-cocoa,-part-2)
 * [Cocoa Part 3](https://github.com/uwedeportivo/NikePlus-Cocoa-RunLog/wiki/nikeruns-in-cocoa,-part-3)

 Parts of the source code is a port of an older incarnation of the same functionality written as a command-line Haskell program.
-Details are also on my blog:
+Details here:

 * [Haskell Part 1](https://github.com/uwedeportivo/NikePlus-Cocoa-RunLog/wiki/publishing-nike-runs-part1:-numeric-lists)
 * [Haskell Part 2](https://github.com/uwedeportivo/NikePlus-Cocoa-RunLog/wiki/publishing-nike-runs,-part-2:-google-charts)